rpn1966/platotheory2026/_pages/registration.md

 ## Registration

 Register for the conference and submit your abstract here!
-Don't worry if your science is not entirely ready now, we will those who have preliminarily registered the option to update your abstracts closer to the conference.
+Don't worry if your science is not entirely ready now, we will give those who have preliminarily registered the option to update your abstracts closer to the conference.